CarmitHaas/Horsing-Around/README.md

    docker-compose up --build
    ```

-3. Access the application in your web browser at `http://localhost:5000`
+3. Access the application in your web browser at `http://localhost`

+4. The initial setup will load sample data to your database.
+As admin you can edit that as you like.
+   If you wish to start with an empty database you can comment out the data volume and the db initialization command in the docker compose like so:
+    # - ./data:/data
+    # command: bash -c "mongod --bind_ip_all & sleep 10 && /data/init-mongo.sh && wait"

 ## Usage